Video Games

 Almost twenty years later, Burning Crusade is still the expansion the rest of World of Warcraft gets measured against.

-Flying mounts are still the single best structural change the expansion made to World of Warcraft.
-Suddenly the world isn't just a maze of corridors and elevators, it's a place you can approach from any angle, and Outland's floating islands and broken, alien geography were clearly designed with that freedom in mind from day one.
-Going back to ground-only questing in vanilla content afterward genuinely feels like a downgrade, which is the highest compliment a decades-old feature can get.
+Flying mounts are still the expansion's biggest structural idea, turning a world of corridors and elevators into a place you can approach from any angle at all, and Outland's broken floating geography was clearly built for them from day one.
+Questing on the ground in the vanilla zones afterwards feels like a downgrade, which is about the highest compliment a nineteen-year-old feature is ever going to get.

 Reader Reviews